kubernetes-sigs/cluster-api/docs/proposals/20190709-cluster-spec-crds.md

         - Description:  Provider-specific status.
 It is recommended that providers maintain their own versioned API types that should be serialized/deserialized from this field.

 - **To add**
-    - **InfrastructureStatusRef** [optional]
-        - Type: `*corev1.ObjectReference`
-        - Description: InfrastructureStatusRef is a reference to a cluster provider-specific resource that holds the status of the cluster in said provider.
-This reference is optional and allows the provider to implement its own cluster status details.
     - **InfrastructureState** [optional]
        - Type: `InfrastructureState`
        - Description: InfrastructureState indicates the state of the infrastructure provisioning process.

 ### Controller collaboration

-Moving the provider-specific infrastructure specs to a separate object makes a clear separation of responsibilities between the generic Cluster controller and the provider's cluster controller, but also introduces the need for coordination as the provider controller will likely require information from the Cluster object during the cluster provisioning process.
+Moving the provider-specific infrastructure specs to a separate object makes a clear separation of responsibilities between the generic Cluster controller and the provider's cluster infrastructure controller, but also introduces the need for coordination as the provider controller will likely require information from the Cluster object during the cluster provisioning process.

 It is also necessary to model the state of the cluster along the provisioning process to be able to keep track of its progress.
 In order to do so, a new `ClusterInfrastructureState` field is introduced as part of the `ClusterStatus` struct.
 The state and their transitions conditions are explained in detail in section [States and Transition](#states-and-transitions).

-The sequence diagram below describes the hight-level process, collaborations and state transitions.
+The sequence diagram below describes the high-level process, collaborations and state transitions.

 ```
     O          +------------+                +------------+               +--------------+